salomonj11/Phase2-DDL-DML/DM.md

 ## 📈 Distribution Insights

-We conducted Exploratory Data Analysis (EDA) to uncover key patterns:
+We conducted EDA to uncover key patterns:

 - **Age**: Most patients with heart disease are aged 55–65; younger patients are less represented.
 - **Cholesterol (`chol`)**: